mshafer1/student_teacher_gradebook/REAMDE.md

 Output is stored in the current working directory (unless a path in `Student Filename Format String` overrides this)

+## `update-student-sheets`

+Reads the `Roster` sheet and copies data from the remaining sheets to each student's workbook.

+The location of the student workbook is determined by:
+  * relative to teacher sheet
+  * UNLESS absolute path is stored in `Roster`

+For each sheet (other than `Config` and `Roster`), for which a student has their name occur in the first column AND at least one non-empty cell in their row, a corresponding row is created in the student sheet with the name of the teacher's sheet replacing their name.

+Student sheets are generated fresh each run (removing all other sheets in the student workbook).

 # Known issues